Solar active regions consist of strongly magnetic sunspots and surrounding regions of more diffuse magnetic field.

 Solar active regions consist of strongly magnetic sunspots and surrounding regions of more diffuse magnetic field.
 These regions are the origin of solar activity which controls space weather and causes beautiful phenomena such as aurora but in some cases also damage to satellites or power grids.
 Solar active regions are thought to be the result of magnetic flux concentrations - bundles of magnetic field lines - rising from deep in the solar interior and penetrating the surface.
 A team consisting of researchers from the Max Planck Institute for Solar System Research (MPS), The University of Göttingen, NorthWest Research Associates, and the High Altitude Observatory of the National Center for Atmospheric Research has now shown that these magnetic flux concentrations move upward through the solar interior at speeds of not more than about 150 m/s.
 This is much slower than predicted by the prevailing current model.
 For their study, which is published today in the journal Science Advances, they compared satellite observations and computer simulations.

-A clear sign of a magnetic flux concentration penetrating the of the Sun are regions with magnetic fields of opposite polarity.
+A clear sign of a magnetic flux concentration penetrating the surface of the Sun are regions with magnetic fields of opposite polarity.
 These polarities are clearly visible on magnetic maps provided by the Helioseismic and Magnetic Imager (HMI) instrument onboard NASA's Solar Dynamics Observatory (SDO).
 The researchers used these images to identify active regions and to determine the moment of their emergence.

 Since its launch in 2010, SDO has provided an almost uninterrupted stream of data.
 "For our research we needed observations of a statistically significant number of active regions," explains lead-author Aaron Birch from the MPS.
 "HMI is ideal for our purpose as it provides high-resolution images of the complete solar disc with essentially continuous coverage in time," he adds.
 Because of the Sun's activity minimum in 2010, during which active regions occur much less often than usual, the team had to collect observations for several years.